Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Evaluation

 As observed from results on all these benchmarks (Figure \ref{fig:synthetic}), HiBO consistently achieves the best result across all benchmarks.
 Its superior performance compared to TuRBO demonstrates the advantage of incorporating global space partitioning information into the local model's acquisition strategy.
 HiBO also outperforms LA-MCTS on most benchmarks, indicating the effectiveness of navigating the local optimizer with partitioning information rather than limiting the sampling scope to the most promising partition.
 The performance gap with other algorithms widens on sparse benchmarks and becomes greatest on Hartmann6-300D, where HiBO achieves over two magnitudes lower regrets than others.
 This indicates HiBO's strong capacity to identify the most promising regions in high-dimensional tasks.
-While HiBO shows similar performance to LA-MCTS on benchmarks where all dimensions are relevant, like Levy-200D, it finally finds higher-quality solutions.
-This suggests that HiBO may require additional iterations to adjust its partitioning strategy to cover all dimensions in dense benchmarks but can still outperform in finding optimal solutions afterwards.
-On the other hand, HiBO-BO is also observed to perform better than GP-BO to different extents on varying benchmarks.
-It can even achieve the second best and surpasses LA-MCTS in Branin2-500D task.
-But the improvement of HiBO-GP over GP-BO is not as stable as HiBO over TuRBO.
-We attribute this to differences in the local optimizer and the further guidance from HiBO can more likely produce consistent improvements over better local optimizers.